jaynampan/my-diary/README.md

 ### Introduction

-A Android diary app with a theme matching the diary app in popular movie *Your Name*
+Android diary app with a theme matching the diary app in popular anime movie *Your Name*

 ### Features